LostRhapsody/betternewtab/client/docs/guides/search-suggestions.md

 ## Powered by Brave

 BetterNewTab's search suggestions are powered by Brave's suggestion API, which provides relevant, privacy-focused search recommendations.
-Each suggestion is clearly labeled "POWERED BY BRAVE" to indicate its source.

 ## How to Use Search Suggestions